frostcodes/PocketBase-Mobile-for-B4A/README.md

 2. **Add to B4A Library Folder:**
    - Move the AAR file to your B4A additional library folder.
+   - Make sure you have the [Threading library](https://www.b4x.com/android/forum/threads/threading-library.6775/) in your additional library folder also.

 3. **Run the B4A Project:**
    - After setting up, run the B4A project.